 - Training for all staff in avoiding re-traumatization

 - ACF has produced this presentation on five collaborations to ensure trauma-informed care for youth and families.
-Some youth who have gone through traumatic experiences have a range of needs that may be best served by a group of service providers working in tandem.
+Visit disclaimer page Some youth who have gone through traumatic experiences have a range of needs that may be best served by a group of service providers working in tandem.
 When each organization of the partnership comes into contact with youth, that’s one more chance to assess the youth’s experience with trauma and to help them heal and build resilience.

 - The National Center on Domestic Violence, Trauma and Mental Health has developed a practice tip sheet on how to manage communication problems between clients and staff caused by clients’ experiences of trauma.
 This tip sheet may be useful to share with front-line staff.
 Although originally developed for domestic violence services providers, the tips are applicable to work with youth who have been traumatized as a result of experiences in the home or on the street.